 Living with a reactive dog is messy.
 It’s emotional.
 It's isolating...it’s just a lot.

 BUT there is a way out.
 Your dog isn’t beyond help.
-You can learn to handle your reactive dog with confidence.
-And you don’t need to do this perfectly to actually make progress, you just have to make sure you're going in the right direction and stick with it.
+You can learn to handle your reactive dog with confidence and you don’t need to do this perfectly to actually make progress, you just have to make sure you're going in the right direction and stick with it.

 You’re showing up.
 You’re learning.
 And that’s where change starts.